Scaglia05/MATRIZ.py/Activity description.md

-Construa uma variável do tipo MATRIZ já contendo os seguintes dados:
+Construct a variable of type MATRIZ already containing the following data:

 (0) (1)
-0      Mercedez 250
+0 Mercedes 250
-1      Volto 200
+1 Back 200
 2 VW 190
 3 GM 195
 4 BMW 240
-Essa matriz contém as marcas dos carros e suas velocidades máximas.
+This matrix contains the makes of cars and their maximum speeds.
-Você não precisa informar os dados via teclado, essa matriz já deve ser construída na declaração da matriz.
+You do not need to enter the data via keyboard, this matrix should already be be constructed in the matrix declaration.

-(a) Exiba na tela a terceira linha da matriz;
+(a) Display the third line of the matrix on the screen;
-(b) Exiba na tela apenas o número 200 que está na matriz;
+(b) Display only the number 200 in the matrix on the screen;
-(c) Exiba na tela apenas a marca BMW
+(c) Display only the BMW brand on the screen
-(b) Faça a somatória de todas velocidades e exiba o resultado final na tela.
+(b) Add up all speeds and display the final result on the screen.